 LOCK YOUR DOOR when you are away from your room, apartment, or house.
 Most thefts and burglaries of student's rooms occur when the doors remain unlocked.
 By locking the door behind you, you reduce that opportunity.
 Remember that it takes less than 30 seconds to get "ripped off".

 KEEP WINDOWS CLOSED AND LOCKED when away from your room, home, or your apartment.
 This protects your belongings from both theft and Yuma's inclement weather.

 KEEP A RECORD OF THE SERIAL NUMBERS of all your belongings.
 Items of value that do not have a serial number should be engraved with your driver's license number and photographed.
 Clothing can be marked with an indelible laundry marker.

 DO NOT ADVERTISE YOUR VALUABLES.
 Keep them out of sight.
-Arrange your room so that high-risk items such as stereos, televisions, and cameras are not visible from the hallway when the door is open, or from ground level windows.
+Arrange your room so that high-risk items such as stereos, televisions, and cameras are not visible from the hallway when the door is open, or from ground-level windows.

-ITEMS OF HIGH MONETARY VALUE that has minimal use in a college environment (such as expensive jewelry, personal or family mementos, or collections of any kind) should be left at home.
+ITEMS OF HIGH MONETARY VALUE that have minimal use in a college environment (such as expensive jewelry, personal or family mementos, or collections of any kind) should be left at home.
 Very expensive items should be stored in a safe deposit box at your bank.